getsolare/nova/README.md

 # nova
-Nova is a modern frontend component library for solidjs.
+Nova is a frontend css framework for developing modern and responsive web UI's.

+This project is currently a WIP.